What is Ada?

 This project was supported by Grant No. 53-50 M09018N awarded by National Telecommunication and Information Agency.
 Points of view on this website are those of the author and do not necessarily represent the official position or policies of the National Telecommunications and Information Agency.
 Grant funds are administered by the Broadband Office, Washington State Department of Commerce.

-Women are underserved by traditional technology education in high school and college.
-Ada is a way for women to break into software development, raise their salaries, and contribute in meaningful ways to the future of tech.Elise Worthy, Ada Co-Founder
+Women and people of non-binary gender are underserved by traditional technology education in high school and college.
+Ada is a way for them to break into software development, raise their salaries, and contribute in meaningful ways to the future of tech.Elise Worthy, Ada Co-Founder

 Ada has launched me into one of the most lucrative careers in the world in just a year.Sue White, Ada alumna